Eb0nY-April14/rockhistory/README.md

 The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project to ensure there were no syntax errors in the project.

-*  W3C Markup Validator - Result (I will make the 'Result' to be a link)
+*  W3C Markup Validator

+    * Home Page Result

+    * History of Olumo Rock Page Result

+    * Gallery Page Result

+    * Contact Us Page Result

-* W3C CSS Validator - Result
+* W3C CSS Validator

+    * style.css Result

 Testing User Stories from User Experience (UX) Section